deckool/heroku-hs/README.md

 So you sweat naked, you *breathe* naked, you _eat_ naked.

 Ok, so for the last week i worked around haskellers `github` wrapper for Github API.
 This is just a __demo__ of what it may become.
-It also don't store all of the datas on Github but on an internal haskell server written using SnapFramework.
+It also does not store all of the datas on Github but on an internal haskell server written using SnapFramework.

 Lots of people ask me about the CV and portofolio yet i did not heard one of them having also the option for a paid work test.
 I am born on my first day, followed school just like anybody else, 12 years + university, i worked, i also quit few times, i know this and that.